Codecademy/docs/content/python/concepts/strings/terms/count/count.md

   - 'paths/analyze-data-with-python'
 ---

 The **`.count()`** method finds the number of times the specified substring occurs within a given string.
-This method is case sensitive.
+This method is case-sensitive.

 ## Syntax